pittma/dpitt.me/forest/dsp-4S2I.md

 ---
-title: A Sad Story About the Meaning of 'constant time'
+title: A Sad Story About the Meaning of 'Constant Time'
 subtitle: Just when I was starting think I was getting the hang of this.
 published: 2024-10-07
 tagged: true
 tags: cryptography, math, programming
 math: true
-related: dsp-9F0P dsp-9X1T
+related: dsp-9F0P dsp-9X1T dsp-5U7X
 ---

 _A few weeks ago, I finally got the massive RSA OpenSSL port merged